-In the early part of September 2020, the Carnival Imagination became the latest vessel to be run ashore at Aliaga, Turkey, where she is being stripped and prepared for demolition.
+In early September 2020, the Carnival Imagination was the latest vessel to be run ashore at Aliaga, Turkey, where she is being stripped and prepared for demolition.

 In what is now becoming a distressingly familiar final maneuver, Carnival Imagination was rammed through a narrow opening between her partially demolished sister, Carnival Fantasy and a small coaster.

 In the metal-crunching process, she sideswiped the Fantasy, shearing off lifeboat davits and smashing railings and bulwarks that will soon be reduced to piles of scrap metal.

 The other ships in the forlorn fivesome include the former Royal Caribbean Monarch of the Seas, the former Sovereign of the Seas, and the Carnival Inspiration.

 A fourth Carnival ship, the Carnival Fascination, has also just been sold, presumably to suffer the same fate if they can find an open slot for her on that crowded beach.

 Built-in 1995 as the Imagination, much of Carnival Imagination’s “thunder” was stolen by the four identical ships that came before her.
 However, it could be argued that it gave her a slight edge on the following three.

 Even though the Imagination was well precedented, she emerged at a pivotal time in the development of Carnival Cruise Lines, which would eventually eclipse all other cruise lines as the world’s largest.